 - Herbert Hobbs, Administrator/CEO, is also available to receive reports of Criminal offenses; he can be reached at 765-724-9152.

 IV.
-Statistics from Local Law Enforcement Agency: The Alexandria School of Scientific Therapeutics Inc. sends a letter to the Police Chief of the Alexandria Police Department requesting the required crime statistics for our two properties (listed above).
-Our Alexandria Chief of Police is very prompt in returning the requested information via fax or mail; a copy of all correspondence is kept in this report binder.
+Statistics from Local Law Enforcement Agency: The Alexandria School of Scientific Therapeutics Inc. sends a letter to the Chief Ellis of the Alexandria Police Department requesting the required crime statistics for our two properties (listed above).
+Chief Matt Ellis is very prompt in returning the requested information via fax or mail; a copy of all correspondence is kept in this report binder.

 1. Alexandria Police Department – 765-724-3222

 V. The Daily Crime Log: The Alexandria School of Scientific Therapeutics, Inc. does not have a security department therefore this section is not applicable to us.

 VI.
 Emergency Response and Evacuation Procedures: Alexandria School of Scientific Therapeutics, Inc. is a very small campus.
 Our students attend class in one building; they have Instructional time in one classroom and Practical Instruction in another.
 Our classroom will only accommodate 28 students therefore a majority of all alerts will be given through verbal announcements.
 Below you will see our current policies and procedures for medical, fire, inclement weather, and evacuation emergencies.
 In all scenarios that require meeting in the East parking lot and in the case of severe weather requiring students to remain in the designated location (kitchen), the Instructor is required to take the attendance roster and verify who is present so that the First Responders know if we are missing any Students or Staff members.
 All notifications for all alerts are done without delay to ensure the safety of Students and Staff.

 1. Medical Emergency: In the event of a medical emergency an Instructor or Staff member should be notified immediately, if neither is available, dial 911.